Directors of a Turkish company

 This provision is better for foreign investors who can do business abroad easier because the board meetings can be organized in a simple way.
 The board members don’t have to go in person to these meetings, as it was stipulated in the old legislation; they can be present in an electronic environment and sign the documents required electronically.

 So, the foreign citizens won’t have to spend time and money to travel abroad in order to assist to different board meetings.
 This provision ensures a business friendly environment in Turkey for foreign entrepreneurs who are allowed to appoint legal entities, if they want, as board members who don’t have to be shareholders.
-For a joint stock company
+For a joint stock company, it is mandatory to have a board of directors.

 Who can be director of a Turkish company